Otranto Puglia, Italy Travel Guide

 Tucked away within the historic center, this small, atmospheric Byzantine church features ancient frescoes, a glimpse into Otranto's Eastern Christian heritage.

 Located just outside the town walls, this sanctuary is focused on the Martyrs of Otranto.
-A place of pilgrimage and commemorates the historical massacre, offering reflection.
+A site of pilgrimage and commemorates the historical massacre, offering reflection.

-The chapel within Otranto Cathedral dedicated to the Martyrs serves as a powerful memorial.
-The Aragonese Castle itself, rebuilt after the siege, is a monument to Otranto's resilience.
+The chapel within Otranto Cathedral focused on the Martyrs serves as a powerful memorial.
+The Aragonese Castle itself, rebuilt subsequent to the siege, is a monument to Otranto's resilience.

 Otranto’s natural surroundings are as captivating as its historic center, presenting stunning seaside scenery, unique geological features, and chances for wildlife viewing.